SereneRebel/SimpleIRLink/README.md

 Master side uses a Raspberry pi CM4 with UART4 enabled in config.txt.
 Other pi/linux sbc can be used with adapting the uart define.
 Slave side uses an STM32 Nucleo F303 board.

+Note: slave side code contains STM32 generated code and as such contains Apache 2.0 licensed code as well as BSD-3-Clause license, Relevant LICENSE.TXT files are included in their respective locations.

 ### Connections - Master side
 ![20241213_152533](https://github.com/user-attachments/assets/d4bcde2c-48a2-4396-b394-913dea238c31)